-- participated in the Mental Health Day and the event was themed "Suicide Prevention". - PCE Students had the privilege to participate STUDENT DISCIPLINE in the training on inclusive campuses that was held in Pretoria in December 2019, hosted by the University of Pretoria.
+• PCE Students had the privilege to participate in the training on inclusive campuses that was held in Pretoria in December 2019, hosted by the University of Pretoria.
 For the training the students had to prepare and present a paper on "My imagined inclusive campus".
 For the presentation they had to think outside the box by presenting what they imagine and not what is actually taking place at Campus.
 Meeting was sponsored by the University of Pretoria.